stleerh/documents/blogs/dns_tracking/dns_tracking.md

 In today's interconnected digital landscape, Domain Name System (DNS) tracking plays a crucial role in networking and security.
 DNS resolution is a fundamental process that translates human-readable domain names into IP addresses, enabling communication between devices and servers.
+It can also be a security vulnerability and a tool for firewalling and blocking access to content, depending on how it is configured and manipulated.
 For operations excellence, DNS resolution benefits from monitoring and analysis, which can be achieved through innovative technologies like eBPF (extended Berkeley Packet Filter).
 In this blog post, we'll delve into the world of DNS tracking using eBPF tracepoint